Merchant Shipping Act 1786

 The Merchant Shipping Act 1786 (26 Geo.
-III, c.86) was an Act of Parliament of the Parliament of Great Britain passed in 1786.
+3. c.
+86) was an act of the Parliament of Great Britain passed in 1786.

-The Act stemmed from a petition made to Parliament by a delegation of shipowners in 1786, concerned that recent court cases had put them at risk of significantly greater liabilities in case of loss or damage to cargo.
+The act stemmed from a petition made to Parliament by a delegation of shipowners in 1786, concerned that recent court cases had put them at risk of significantly greater liabilities in case of loss or damage to cargo.
 It was passed by Parliament without a division in either House.
-Section I of the Act imposed a limit on the liability of shipowners in regards to goods lost or damaged in a robbery, regardless of whether the robbers were part of the crew of the ship or not.
+Section I of the act imposed a limit on the liability of shipowners in regards to goods lost or damaged in a robbery, regardless of whether the robbers were part of the crew of the ship or not.
 The liability for any loss or damage of goods was limited to the value of the vessel, her equipment, and any freight due for the voyage.
-This was an extension to the provisions of the Responsibility of Shipowners Act 1733, as the case of Sutton v.
+This was an extension to the provisions of the Responsibility of Shipowners Act 1733 (7 Geo.
+2. c.
+15, as the case of Sutton v.
 Mitchell, (1785) 1 T.R.
 18, had highlighted that the 1733 Act would give no protection to shipowners where a ship was robbed without the collusion of the crew.
 Section II provided that the liability of the owner in case of fire was entirely removed, a reaction to Forward v.
 Pittard, (1785) I T.R.
 27, where a shipowner had been held liable for loss from an accidental fire.
 Section III provided that the shipowner was under no liability at all in the case of stolen valuables (gold, silver, jewels, watches, etc.) unless the bill of lading clearly stated their nature, quality and value.

+Subsequent developments

-This Act was repealed by section 4 of the Merchant Shipping Repeal Act 1854 (c.120) when Parliament passed the Merchant Shipping Act 1854.
+The whole was repealed by section 4 of the Merchant Shipping Repeal Act 1854 (17 & 18 Vict. c.120).